BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Cameras.md

 The Universal Camera is now the default camera used by Babylon.js if nothing is specified, and it’s your best choice if you’d like to have a FPS-like control in your scene.
 All demos on babylonjs.com are based upon that feature.
 Plug a Xbox controller into your PC and using it you’ll still be able to navigate most of the demos.

-The default actions are
+The default actions are:

-1. keyboard - left and right arrows move the camera left and right, up and down arrows move it forwards and backwards;
+1. Keyboard - The left and right arrows move the camera left and right, and up and down arrows move it forwards and backwards;

-2. mouse - rotates the camera about the axes with the camera as origin;
+2. Mouse - Rotates the camera about the axes with the camera as origin;

-3. touch - swipe left and right to move camera left and right, swipe up and down to move it forward and backwards;
+3. Touch - Swipe left and right to move camera left and right, and swipe up and down to move it forward and backwards;

 4. [gamepad](/How_To/how_to_use_gamepads) - corresponds to device.